-Criteria Subject Regulation 2.2 Principles of the Economic and Social Regime Constitution of the Republic of Guatemala Property registration; Registration of the property title; Property registration details.
-Civil Code Types of contracts, obligations and rights of the employer and employees Work Code Non-waivable employee benefits Annual Bonus Law for Private and Public Sector Workers Bonus-Incentive Payment Monthly Bonus Payment Regulating Law of the Provision of the Christmas Bonus for Private Sector Workers Protection of employees Law for the Comprehensive Protection of Children and Adolescents Regulation to be entitled to a breastfeeding period Law for the Dignification and Comprehensive Promotion of Women Law Against Femicide And Other Forms of Violence Against Women General Law for Fighting Human Immunodeficiency Virus - HIV- and Acquired Immunodeficiency Syndrome -AIDS- and for the Promotion, Protection and Defense of Human Rights against HIV/AIDS.
+Criteria Subject Regulation Property registration; Registration of the property title; Property registration details.
+Civil Code Types of contracts, obligations and rights of the employer and employees Work Code Non-waivable employee benefits Annual Bonus Law for Private and Public Sector Workers Bonus-Incentive Payment Monthly Bonus Payment Regulating Law of the Provision of the Christmas Bonus for Private Sector Workers Protection of employees Law for the Comprehensive Protection of Children and Adolescents Regulation to be entitled to a breastfeeding period Law for the Dignification and Comprehensive Promotion of Women Law Against Femicide And Other Forms of Violence Against Women General Law for Fighting Human Immunodeficiency Virus -HIV- and Acquired Immunodeficiency Syndrome -AIDS- and for the Promotion, Protection and Defense of Human Rights against HIV/AIDS.
 Regulation of the General Law for Fighting the Human Immunodeficiency Virus -HIV- and Acquired Immunodeficiency Syndrome -AIDS- and of the Promotion, Protection and Defense of Human Rights against HIV/AIDS Fundamental, governance and technical conventions of the ILO ratified by Guatemala Tax regime and its obligations.
 Tax Code

-Criteria Subject Regulation 2.3 Principles of the Economic and Social Regime Constitution of the Republic of Guatemala Property registration; Property registration title; Property registration details.
+Criteria Subject Regulation 2.3 Principles of the Economic and Social Regime Constitution of the Republic of Guatemala Land Tenure State Land Reserves Law Property registration; Property registration title; Property registration details.
 Civil Code Tax regime and its obligations of the buyer and seller of Fiscal Financial Profitability Tax Code Criteria Subject Regulation 3.1 No binding national Regulation was identified Criteria Subject Regulation 3.2 Identification of impacts and environmental management plan.
-Environmental Protection and Improvement Law Regulation of Environmental Evaluation, Control and Monitoring Regulation of the Discharges and Reuse of Wastewater and the Disposal of Sludge Management of protected areas Protected Areas Law Regulations of the Protected Areas Law Managemant Plans of Protected Areas Conservation of biodiversity National Strategy on Biological Diversity and its Action Pla List of Threatened Species of Flora and Fauna of Guatemala General Hunting Law Social prevention of employees and suppliers.
+Environmental Protection and Improvement Law Regulation of Environmental Evaluation, Control and Monitoring Regulation of the Discharges and Reuse of Wastewater and the Disposal of Sludge Management of protected areas Protected Areas Law Regulations of the Protected Areas Law Protected Area Management Plans Conservation of biodiversity National Strategy on Biological Diversity and its Action Plan List of Threatened Species of Flora and Fauna of Guatemala General Hunting Law Social prevention of employees and suppliers.
 Occupational Health and Safety Regulation and its reforms Plant and Animal Health Law Regulation on Registration, Marketing, Use and Control of Agricultural Pesticides and Related Substances

-Criteria Subject Regulation 3.3 No binding national Regulation was identified 3.4 Principles of the Economic and Social Regime Constitution of the Republic of Guatemala Identification and management of environmental impacts and Environmental Protection and Improvement Law Regulation of protected areas.
-Regulation of Environmental Evaluation, Control and Monitoring Regulation of the Discharges and Reuse of Wastewater and the Disposal of Sludge Protected Areas Law Regulations of the Protected Areas Law Master Plans of Protected Areas National Strategy on Biological Diversity and its Action Plan List of Threatened Species of Flora and Fauna of Guatemala General Hunting Law Identification and management of social impacts with employees.
-Work Code Occupational Health and Safety Regulation and its reforms Plant and Animal Sanitary Law Regulation on Registration, Marketing, Use and Control of Agricultural Pesticides and Related Substances Fundamental, governance and technical conventions of the ILO ratified by Guatemala Representativeness of the communities Law of the Urban and Rural Development Councils Regulation of the Law of the Urban and Rural Development Councils
+Criteria Subject Regulation 3.3 No binding national Regulation was identified 3.4 Principles of the Economic and Social Regime Constitution of the Republic of Guatemala Identification and management of environmental Environmental Protection and Improvement Law impacts and Regulation of protected areas Regulation of Environmental Evaluation, Control and Monitoring Regulation of the Discharges and Reuse of Wastewater and the Disposal of Sludge Protected Areas Law Regulations of the Protected Areas Law Master Plans of Protected Areas and Special Protected Areas National Strategy on Biological Diversity and its Action Plan List of Threatened Species of Flora and Fauna of Guatemala General Hunting Law Identification and management of social impacts Work Code with employees Occupational Health and Safety Regulation and its reforms Plant and Animal Sanitary Law Regulation on Registration, Marketing, Use and Control of Agricultural Pesticides and Related Substances Fundamental, governance and technical conventions of the ILO ratified by Guatemala Representativeness of the communities Law of the Urban and Rural Development Councils Agreement on Identity and Rights of Indigenous Peoples National Languages Law Regulation of the Law of the Urban and Rural Development Councils